Deploying IDmelon Kiosk Using Intune

 - ShowURLBar: Displays (true) or hides (false) the browser’s URL bar.

-- ShowEndSessionButton: Display (true) or hides (false) the end session button.
+- ShowEndSessionButton: Displays (true) or hides (false) the end session button.

 - ServerAddress: Target server address (for dedicated environments).